 At Peace, when a child is baptized, parents and sponsors, make baptism promises on behalf of their children to live among God’s faithful people, to bring them to the word of God and the holy supper, to teach them the Lord’s Prayer, the Creed, and the Ten Commandments, to place in their hands the holy scriptures, and nurture them in faith and prayer.
 The Faith Milestones Program helps your child develop a fundamental understanding of our faith.
 These milestones are celebrated together as an entire congregation as we nurture our children.

 Congratulations on the birth of your child!
 Baptism into Christ and Christ’s church is a life-changing event for your child and your family.
 If you are interested in having your child baptized at Peace, please call the church office at 952-944-6510 to initially check date.
 You will then speak with Pastor Mark Nelson to finalize the date and service details.
 We ask that you complete our Baptism Information Form.

 Each year we present a mini-book to Peace’s 2 year olds acquainting them with Peace.
 The book has pictures of the Sanctuary, Peace staff, the Nursery school, and so on to help them learn about Peace and the going to church experience.

-Each fall, we present a gift of age-appropriate Spark Bible to 2 year olds and to 3rd Graders.
+Each fall, we present a gift of an age-appropriate Spark Story Bible to toddlers and a Spark Bible to 3rd Graders.
 Upon Confirmation, confirmands are presented adult Bibles to continue their faith journey.
 Bibles are an essential tool used in Sunday School classes.
-Join us on Sunday, September 18, 2016 during the 11:00am worship service when we present Peace’s children with Bibles!

 The Lord’s Prayer (Kindergartners)